rust-lang/cargo/src/doc/src/faq.md

 * Two successive Cargo builds may differ in the set of features enabled for some dependencies.
-For example if the first build command builds the whole workspace and the second command builds only one crate, this may causes a dependency on crates.io to have a different set of features enabled, causing it and everything that depends on it to get rebuilt.
+For example if the first build command builds the whole workspace and the second command builds only one crate, this may cause a dependency on crates.io to have a different set of features enabled, causing it and everything that depends on it to get rebuilt.
 There's unfortunately not really a great fix for this, although if possible it's best to have the set of